-Becoming a vegan brownie business in 2016 came with its challenges, one of the biggest being how the heck we were going to replicate a product people already know and love without using any animal products.
-The answer was already right in front of us: more bloody chocolate.
+Becoming a vegan brownie business in 2016 came with its challenges.
+One of the biggest being how the heck we were going to replicate a product people already know and love without using any animal products.
+The answer was already right in front of us: more dark chocolate.

 From the start, Gemma always wanted the focus of Dark Matters brownies to be on great quality chocolate.
 At the beginning of her chocolatey career she worked alongside, and learned from a skilful chocolatier who herself had trained with Paul A Young.
 This gave Gemma a deep and intense appreciation for chocolate as a complex and fascinating product.

-What’s best for brownies: dark chocolate or cocoa powder?
+What’s best for brownies: chocolate or cocoa powder?

 For the best rich, fudgy, vegan Dark Matters brownies, the answer is absolutely dark chocolate.

-Most brownie recipes are high in sugar, flour and cocoa powder, so demand a lot of fatty, wet, animal based ingredients like butter and eggs (and sometimes randomly gelatin?!
+Most brownie recipes are high in sugar, flour and cocoa powder.
+That’s why they demand a lot of fatty, wet, animal based ingredients like butter and eggs (and sometimes randomly gelatin?!
 Blurgh.)
 This is NOT the Dark Matters way.